brianjcj/my_urxvt_perls/README.md

 ## keyboard-select

 Hack the official one to support:
-1. Highlight all matches.
+1. Highlight all matches of search.
-2. Paste clipboard/selection to search prompt.
+2. Paste clipboard/selection to search prompt (Ctrl-Shift-v or Shift-Insert to paste).